Clean Energy Wire CLEW call for applications

 What Clean Energy Wire CLEW offers

 Clean Energy Wire CLEW will support successful applicants’ stories with a grant of between EUR 4,000 and 6,000.
 The three successful journalist teams will be invited to the 2017 Clean Energy Wire CLEW Network Conference, which will take place in Bonn, Germany, 10-11 November 2017.
-Each team will present their project pitch and an audience vote will decide which will receive the award of EUR 6,000, EUR 5,000 or EUR 4,000.
+Two team members (appointed from within the team) will present the project pitch and an audience vote will decide which will receive the award of EUR 6,000, EUR 5,000 or EUR 4,000.

 - In your application, we ask you to include a rough budget for your project, and to specify any additional sources of funding for the project (e.g. your employer or other grants if applicable).

 - Once you have submitted your application, Clean Energy Wire CLEW will put forward all project proposals that meet the submission criteria to the three-member jury.
 The judges will independently select the three successful projects.

 - The successful projects will be notified during the first week of October, and invited to the 2017 Clean Energy Wire CLEW Network Conference.
 Our conference will take place in parallel to the COP23 in Bonn, and bring together journalists and media organisations working on energy transition topics and cross-border journalism.
 All costs of participation for the members of the successful teams will be fully funded by us.